-Fortunately, it’s easy, and we cover that in the next section.
+Fortunately, it’s easy, and we cover both methods in the next sections.

 How To Buy Bitcoin With Zelle

-The reason that Zelle is such a popular sportsbook bet funding method is because it allows you to purchase Bitcoin (BTC) quickly from private sellers on the LocalBitcoins exchange.
+One reason that Zelle is such a popular sportsbook bet funding method is that it allows you to purchase Bitcoin (BTC) quickly from private sellers.